OAPadilla/senior-project-AGDA-poster/README.md

 ### Note

-Due to collaboration with the Miami-Dade County IT Department, project code is publically unavailable but can be provided by request to Oscar Padilla (PadillaOscarA@gmail.com).
+Due to collaboration with the Miami-Dade County IT Department, project code is publically unavailable but can be provided by Oscar Padilla (PadillaOscarA@gmail.com) by request.